rks101/eglinux/README.md

 Linus did not monetize Linux, gave the Linux kernel (heart) to the community to develop, and kept it out of corporate greed.
 This is also a reason why Linux flourished among enthusiasts and hobbyist developers.

+Linus Torvalds built Linux Kernel at 21, without any generative AI tool or much-hyped Claude, or any of the tools available now, in 2026.

+No co-founder.
+No VC backing.
+No fancy office.
+No team.

+Just a personal project he was curious enough to build.
+On August 25, 1991, he posted this on Usenet:

+|“I’m doing a (free) operating system (just a hobby, won’t be big and professional like gnu) for 386(486) AT clones.”

+He had no idea how far that “just a hobby” would go.
+Linux now runs over 95% of the world’s servers, powers Android for mobile devices, underpins much of the public cloud, and runs on everything from supercomputers to systems in space.

+Just a small project on one person’s computer became foundational infrastructure for modern computing.
+And he called it “just a hobby.”

+Then, again, with another project Git, Linus changed how we version and maintain source code releases.

 ----

 ## LWN